codingatmorning/projects/kd_tree_median/README.md

 - [x] Add operator [] to vertex
 - [ ] Add operator [] to triangle
 - [ ] Convert to templatable BVH
+This is a little rough as I didn't spend too much time on it